 When writing software, it is important to keep you organized and focused, losing focus or vague understanding requirements will endup in a bad written system in the best case.

-If you have got a large body of work that needs to go into production there are lots potential thinks that can go wrong.
+If you have got a large body of work that needs to go into production there are lots potential things that can go wrong.
 When you shrink that change down, make it very small, is much less to go wrong.
 Also, if something goes wrong it is usually easier to identify and fix.

 Having a well defined direction with milestones it is an important process when writing software, doing small, independent parts, integrating them and deploying (CI/CD) will at least save hours of resolving conflicts.